rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 end
 ```

-Your actions should also be pure, however calling other functions is more
+Your actions should also be pure, but calling other functions is more
-acceptable.
+acceptable than in the above.

 ```lua
 -- Controller